adelarsq/daily-rust.github.io/_posts/2016-04-25-what_is_rust.md

 [Rust](https://www.rust-lang.org/index.html) is a systems programming language that runs blazingly fast, prevents segfaults, and guarantees thread safety.

-This language exposes lower level concepts with many high level features:
+This language exposes lower level concepts but using high level features like:

 - zero-cost abstractions
 - move semantics